 Being a confident presenter and giving a successful presentation don’t seem to have much in common with the world of football.
 But there’s a presentation confidence analogy with goalkeepers.

-When Robert Green ignominiously let slip one of the new Nike Jubulani balls into his net on 12th June at the 2010 World Cup he called time on his own England career and unleashed a frenzy of media debate and criticism.
+When Robert Green ignominiously let slip one of the new Adidas Jubulani balls into his net on 12th June at the 2010 World Cup he called time on his own England career and unleashed a frenzy of media debate and criticism.

 Pundits, punters and armchair goalkeepers all expressed their opinion.
 But it was a sports psychologist that caught our attention.